RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 - The preferences (and language files) of Duik are now saved by default in a "Duik" subfolder of your "Documents" folder, instead of directly in the "Documents" folder.
 You can still change the location of the preferences in the settings panel of Duik.
 - The [_Structures_](structures.md) colors for predefined limbs have been improved to better show the hierarchy.
 - The User Interface has been tweaked to fix some details and improve the overall User Experience.
+- All buttons for showing or hiding stuff (Structures, bones, controllers...) can now invert the visibility with holding the [Alt] button, instead of showing or hiding them all.

 #### Fixes